rweigel/magnetovis/README.md

 This project is in a "pre-alpha" stage.
 Expect major changes and inconsistencies between the documentation and code.
+This project is not ready for general use.
+Development is on-going.

 # About